richelbilderbeek/epitopeome/README.md

 # epitopeome

-Create an 'epitopeome' from a TMHMM and NetMHC2pan file
+Create an 'epitopeome' from a TMHMM and NetMHC2pan file.